Do daughters revel in their anger towards their difficult mothers?

 2) Stand angry, accusatory, and feel forever broken.

 Neither stance is helpful and here is why- One keeps you stuck in denial and the other keeps you stuck in anger.

 Here’s how this works-

+1. Deny that mom is hurting you and force yourself to focus on the positive.
+She is your mother after all.
 By making her right when she is hurting you and making you wrong – you protect mom at your expense.